Harmonizing sensitive data exchange and double-spending prevention through blockchain and digital wallets: The case of e-prescription management: Theoretical Background

-The building blocks of an \ac{SSI} system can be derived from this analogy.
-Physical ID~cards relate to \acp{VC}, which are cryptographically signed digital objects containing claims about the identity of their holder~\cite{ehrlich2021self, Preukschat2019SSI, W3C2019VCredentials}.
-Holders store these \acp{VC} in an (typically mobile) application called ``digital wallet''.
+The building blocks and principles of an \ac{SSI} system can be derived from this analogy.
+Tamper-resistant physical documents relate to \acp{VC}, which are cryptographically signed digital objects containing claims about their holder's identity and authorizations~\cite{ehrlich2021self, Preukschat2019SSI, W3C2019VCredentials}.
+Holders store these \acp{VC} in an (for end users typically mobile) application called ``digital wallet''~\cite{sartor2022ux}.
 To prove properties, or claims, described in their \acp{VC} to a verifier, holders generate \acp{VP}.
-These \acp{VP} are tamper-proof presentations of evidence derived from one or multiple \acp{VC} to address the requirements posed by a verifier~\cite{Hardman2019verifpresentation, Preukschat2019SSI, W3C2019VCredentials}.
-This can either be achieved by presenting the signed credential itself, e.\,g., a JSON Web Token or an X.509~certificate, or by creating a cryptographic \ac{ZKP}, for example from an anonymous credential~\cite{camenisch2001credentials, hardman2020savvy}.
+These \acp{VP} are tamper-proof attestations derived from one or multiple \acp{VC} to address the requirements posed by a verifier~\cite{Hardman2019verifpresentation, Preukschat2019SSI, W3C2019VCredentials}.
+This can either be achieved by presenting the signed credentials themselves, e.\,g., a JSON~Web Token, or by creating a cryptographic \ac{ZKP}, for example from an anonymous credential~\cite{camenisch2001credentials, hardman2020savvy}.
 The latter method allows data minimization in the form of selective disclosure, where only a subset of the attributes contained in a \ac{VC} can be revealed.
-The verifier, who requests proofs of claims contained in one or more \acp{VC}, can be an organization as well as an individual or even an object.
-Additionally, the verifier must trust the issuer to recognize \acp{VC} as trustworthy~\cite{Preukschat2019SSI, W3C2019VCredentials}.